business loans background image

 • Tax and compliance status

-If you’ve had serious debt problems or defaults in the past, approval will be difficult.
+If you’ve had serious debt problems or defaults in the past, approval will be more difficult.
 Focus first on:

 • Settling or restructuring old debts where possible